FULLY BOOKED – Wait list now

-A night is an historic Kasbah has you imagining Arabian Nights.
+Two nights in an historic Kasbah has you imagining Arabian Nights.

-Two nights in the desert glamping under the stars sounds like heaven to you.
+A nights in the desert glamping under the stars sounds like heaven to you.

 As the sun set on another magical day in this red country, you watch the merchants in their Djellaba close up shop for the day and you wander past small coffee houses and colourful lantern displays back to your welcoming Riad.